tskit-dev/tskit/docs/data-model.rst

 ID of the node that was associated with the ancestry segment in question at the time of the migration event.
 The ``time`` column is holds floating point values recording the time of the event.

+The ``metadata`` column provides a location for client code to store information about each migration.
+See the :ref:`sec_metadata_definition` section for more details on how metadata columns should be used.

 See the :ref:`sec_migration_requirements` section for details on the properties required for a valid set of mutations.